-Kao Autoimmunity Institute and Scleroderma Program
+Kao Autoimmunity Institute

 The Kao Autoimmunity Institute is committed to translational and clinical research that will advance the treatment of rheumatologic diseases.
 Funded by a $20 million gift from Dr. and Mrs. Min H. Kao and the Kao Family Foundation, the Kao Autoimmunity Institute is devoted to the comprehensive care of patients with rheumatic diseases, along with a distinct focus on clinical research, outreach, training and education.

 The Kao Autoimmunity Institute brings together clinicians, investigators and allied health professionals from a variety of disciplines across Cedars-Sinai and its affiliated hospitals and care sites.
 The Kao Autoimmunity Institute envisions a far-reaching impact on patient health and clinical outcomes for autoimmune diseases.